 How are these chocolate chip cookies made without softening butter?

 This recipe uses the muffin making technique of combining wet ingredients in one bowl, dry ingredients in another bowl, and then joining everything together!

 Traditional chocolate chip cookies recipes usually cream the butter with the sugar.
-THIS cookie recipe is different!
+But THIS cookie recipe is different!